dalchr/llama-finetune/README.md

 - bitsandbytes does not support Apple Silicon GPUs.
 Do not install it; our environment.yml omits it by default.
 - Use PyTorch with MPS backend (comes with official wheels).
 Ensure: python -c "import torch; print( torch.backends.mps.is_available())" prints True.
-- Run training with: make train PYTHON="python" or explicitly: python train.py --device mps --precision bf16
+- You can simply run `make train` and the script will auto-detect MPS.
+The example flags `--device`/`--precision` are optional and ignored by the script, but harmless if present via the Makefile.
 - If you already installed bitsandbytes earlier, remove it: pip uninstall -y bitsandbytes
 - If you see 'NoneType has no attribute cadam32bit_grad_fp32' it means bitsandbytes was imported on a non-CUDA setup.
 Remove bitsandbytes from your environment and reinstall torch/transformers.